ForkInABlender/py_integrations/c++/keywords/Readme.md

 # How do c++ comments work in python?

 The same way they do in c++, except c++ does not have a `help` function to see the compiled out comments; there are some comments that get filtered out, like the ones around returns, item assignments of value, etcetera.
 While not perfect, it gets 99% and the remaining .9% to 1% of the work is miniscule or redundant.
 Do note, though, that all defined comments above, inside, around a function, parameters included, are of that function's `help` comment-tree.

+# Will these work with Pyodide.js?

+Yes.
+Given recent testing with expectations of failure, these parts will also work within the web.
+Given cffi, cython, and ctypes, as long as you keep your code close to a 1:1 match in functional definition to the initial code, you should see similar if not faster performance.